Shalom Hanoch: Rock Revolution

-Plastelina, the second Einstein-Hanoch album, was recorded four months after the first.
-Two more artists who worked with Einstein that time, Shmulik Kraus and Josie Katz, took part in recording and composing.
-In the same year Hanoch wrote and composed a song for Uri Zohar's Hitromemut movie.
-In 1971 Hanoch flew to London in order to start an international career.
+Plastelina, the second Einstein-Hanoch album, was recorded four months after 'Shablul'.
+Two more artists who worked with Einstein at that time, Shmulik Kraus and Josie Katz, took part in recording and composing.
+In the same year, Hanoch wrote and composed a song for Uri Zohar's Hitromemut movie.
+In 1971, Hanoch flew to London to start an international career.

 International career

-In London Shalom signed a contract with producer and music publisher Dick James, who worked with Elton John that time.
+In London, Shalom signed a contract with producer and music publisher Dick James, who worked with Elton John at that time.
 In 1971 Hanoch recorded a solo album in English, Shalom.
 The album was recorded and produced by James' record company, DJM, with Elton John's backing band.
-The record included songs that were composed by Hanoch in Israel and were translated to English, and also included new compositions.
+The record included songs that were composed by Hanoch in Israel and were translated into English and also included new compositions.
 A few of these became more famous in Israel several years later, when they were translated into Hebrew and appeared in his solo albums, and in an album by his new band Tamouz.
 With his return to Israel in 1973 Hanoch claimed he had come back because it was hard for him to succeed in other countries, and writing in English did not suit him.
-In 1976 the album was released in Israel by CBS and sold out in stores very fast.
+In 1976, the album was released in Israel by CBS and sold out in stores very fast.
 CBS never produced additional copies of the album, and it was never re-released.

 Back in Israel

-In 1973 Hanoch returned to Israel.
+In 1973, Hanoch returned to Israel.
 He and Ariel Zilber founded the group Tamouz.
 With them leading the band, Tamouz became the most significant rock band of the late 1970s in Israel.
-Tamouz's only album – Sof Onat HaTapuzim (End of the Orange Season)(1976), was a milestone in the development of Israeli Rock, and became the preeminent album of its time.
-Tamouz went on a performance tour which was very successful.
-However, the tour's production costs were high and the band lost money.
-The group embarked on a last, successful tour which recouped some of its losses.
-However, it then disbanded due to its poor finances and Zilber's dissatisfaction with the band's musical type and genre.
-Tamouz reunited for a few tours in 1983, and also performed in the memory of Meir Ariel in 2000, a year after his death.
+Tamouz's only album – Sof Onat HaTapuzim (End of the Orange Season)(1976), was a milestone in the development of Israeli Rock and became the preeminent album of its time.
+Following the album's commercial success, Tamouz went on a tour across Israel.
+However, the high production costs of their tour led to considerable financial losses for the band.
+Eventually, Tamouz embarked on a last, successful tour which recouped some of its losses.
+Tamouz disbanded in 1976 due to its poor finances and Zilber's dissatisfaction with the band's artistic direction.
+Tamouz reunited for a few tours in 1983 and performed in the memory of Meir Ariel in 2000, a year after his death.